 This document presents our Model District Policy on Transgender and Gender Nonconforming Students, which outlines best practices for schools to ensure that all students are safe, included and respected in school, regardless of their gender identity or expression — including transgender and gender nonconforming students.
 The model presents some policy objectives, key points and alternatives to consider.
 It is meant to be adaptable to the specific needs of your school district, while keeping the original intent of the policy intact.
-Our model was developed by examining strong local policies and models and generalizing them for a national context.
+Depending on your school district, the policy language provided here may fit best in a district policy, an administrative regulation, or a combination of the two.
+Our model was developed by examining school district policies from various states, guidance provided by states and the federal government, and identifying best practices for a national context.

 This model has been constructed so that you can easily copy model language in order to draft your own district policy.

-If you have any questions about this document or would like assistance to construct your own policy pertaining to transgender and gender nonconforming students, you may contact GLSEN’s Public Policy Department at 202‑621‑5821 or by email at email@example.com or NCTE at 202‑903‑0112 or by email at firstname.lastname@example.org.
+While this document provides a starting place to create a policy pertaining to transgender and gender nonconforming students in your district, the language should be modified to comply with state laws and existing district policies.
+Policy experts at GLSEN and NCTE can provide technical assistance, please contact GLSEN’s Public Policy Department at 202-347-7780 or by email at email@example.com or NCTE at 202-642-4542 or by email at firstname.lastname@example.org.

 The purpose of this policy is:

-- to foster an educational environment that is safe and free from discrimination for all students, regardless of sex, sexual orientation, gender identity, or gender expression, and
+- to foster an educational environment that is safe, welcoming, and free from stigma and discrimination for all students, regardless of sex, sexual orientation, gender identity, or gender expression,

-- to facilitate compliance with local, state and federal laws concerning bullying, harassment and discrimination.
+- to facilitate compliance with local, state and federal laws concerning bullying, harassment, privacy, and discrimination,

 A NOTE ON TERMINOLOGY

 Transgender and gender nonconforming youth use a number of words to describe their lives and gendered experiences.
-To list just a few examples, these students may refer to themselves as trans, transsexual, transgender, male-to-female (MTF), female-to-male (FTM), bi‑gender, two-spirit, trans man, trans woman, and a variety of other terms.
+To list just a few examples, these students may refer to themselves as trans, transgender, male-to-female (MTF), female-to-male (FTM), genderqueer, nonbinary, gender fluid, two-spirit, trans boy, trans girl, and a variety of other terms.
 Terminology and language describing transgender individuals can differ based on region, language, race or ethnicity, age, culture, and many other factors.
-Generally speaking, school staff and educators should inquire which terms students may prefer and avoid terms that make these students uncomfortable; a good general guideline is to employ those terms which the students use to describe themselves.
+Generally speaking, school staff and educators should employ those terms which the students use to describe themselves and avoid terms that make these students uncomfortable.

-These definitions are provided not for the purpose of labeling students but rather to assist in understanding this policy and the legal obligations of District staff.
-Students may or may not use these terms to describe themselves.
+These definitions are provided not for the purpose of labeling students but rather to assist in understanding this policy and the legal obligations of school and district personnel.
+Students may or may not use these terms to describe themselves or their experiences.

-Gender Nonconforming: A term for people whose gender expression differs from stereotypical expectations, such as “feminine” boys, “masculine” girls, and those who are perceived as androgynous.
-This includes people who identify outside traditional gender categories or identify as both genders.
+GENDER NONCONFORMING: A term for people whose gender expression differs from stereotypical expectations, such as “feminine” boys, “masculine” girls, and those who are perceived as androgynous.
+This includes people who identify outside traditional gender categories or identify as multiple genders.
 Other terms that can have similar meanings include gender diverse or gender expansive.

-This policy covers conduct that takes place in the school, on school property, at school-sponsored functions and activities, on school buses or vehicles and at bus stops.
-This policy also pertains to usage of electronic technology and electronic communication that occurs in the school, on school property, at school-sponsored functions and activities, on school buses or vehicles and at bus stops, and on school computers, networks, forums, and mailing lists.
+This policy covers conduct that takes place in the school, on school property, at school-sponsored functions and activities, on school buses or vehicles, during a student’s commute to and from school, and at bus stops.
+This policy also pertains to usage of electronic communication that occurs in the school, on school property, at school-sponsored functions and activities, on school buses or vehicles and at bus stops, and on school computers, networks, forums, and mailing lists, as well as any electronic communication that is directed at a student and which substantially interferes with the student’s ability to participate in or benefit from the services, activities, or privileges provided by the school.
 This policy applies to the entire school community, including educators, school and District staff, students, parents, and volunteers.

 Bullying, Harassment, and Discrimination

-Discrimination, bullying, and harassment on the basis of sex, sexual orientation, or gender identity or expression shall be prohibited within the School District.
-It is the responsibility of each school and the District and all staff to ensure that all students, including transgender and gender nonconforming students, have a safe school environment.
-The scope of this responsibility includes ensuring that any incident of discrimination, harassment, or bullying is given immediate attention, including investigating the incident, taking age and developmentally appropriate corrective action, and providing students and staff with appropriate resources.
-Complaints alleging discrimination or harassment based on a person's actual or perceived gender identity or expression are to be taken seriously and handled in the same manner as other discrimination, bullying, or harassment complaints.
+Discrimination, bullying, and harassment on the basis of sex, sexual orientation, or gender identity or expression is prohibited within the District.
+It is the responsibility of each school and all staff to ensure that all students, including transgender and gender nonconforming students, have safe school environments.
+The scope of this responsibility includes ensuring that any incident of discrimination, harassment, or bullying is given immediate attention, including investigating the incident, taking age and developmentally appropriate action, and providing students and staff with appropriate resources and supports.
+Enforcement of anti-bullying policies should focus on education and prevention rather than exclusionary discipline.
+Complaints alleging discrimination or harassment based on a student’s actual or perceived gender identity or expression are to be taken seriously and handled in the same manner as other discrimination, bullying, or harassment complaints.

 School administrators shall make every effort to keep transgender and gender nonconforming students at the original school site.
-Transfers shall not be a school’s first or preferred response to harassment of transgender and gender nonconforming students and shall be considered only when necessary for the protection or personal welfare of the transferred student or when requested by the student or the student’s parent.
+Transfers shall not be a school’s first or preferred response to harassment of transgender and gender nonconforming students and shall be considered only rarely, when necessary for the protection or personal welfare of the transferred student or when requested by the student or the student’s parent or guardian.
 The student or the student’s parent or guardian must consent to any such transfer.

 SAFE SCHOOLS LAWS

 Transgender and gender nonconforming students have the right to discuss and express their gender identity and expression openly and to decide when, with whom, and how much to share private information.
-The fact that a student chooses to disclose his or her transgender status to staff or other students does not authorize school staff to disclose other medical information about the student.
-When contacting the parent or guardian of a transgender student, school staff should use the student’s legal name and the pronoun corresponding to the student’s gender assigned at birth unless the student, parent, or guardian has specified otherwise.
+The fact that a student chooses to use a different name, to transition at school, or to disclose their transgender status to staff or other students does not authorize school staff to disclose a student’s personally identifiable or medical information.
+When contacting the parent or guardian of a transgender or gender nonconforming student, school staff should use the student’s legal name and the pronoun corresponding to the student’s gender assigned at birth unless the student, parent, or guardian has specified otherwise.
 (See “Student Transitions” below.)

 Media and Community Communication

-When communicating to the media or community about issues related to gender identity, the school or District shall have a single spokesperson to address the issue.
+When communicating to the media or community about issues related to gender identity or expression, the school or District shall have a single spokesperson to address the issue.
 Rather than directly commenting on the issue, other District and school staff shall direct parents and the media to the designated spokesperson.
-Protecting the privacy of transgender and gender nonconforming students must be a top priority for the spokesperson and all staff, and all medical information shall be kept strictly confidential.
-Violating confidentiality of this information is a violation of this policy and may be a violation of local, state or federal privacy laws.
+Protecting the privacy of transgender and gender nonconforming students must be a top priority for the spokesperson and all staff, and all personally identifiable and medical information shall be kept strictly confidential, in accordance with local, state, and federal privacy laws.

 DEALING WITH MEDIA REQUESTS